The Powell Memo was first published August 23, 1971

 *One of our great frustrations is that foundations and funders who prefer a democratic republic to corporate domination have failed to learn from the success of these corporate institutions.
 They decline to invest in long-term education and culture-shifting that we and a small number of allied organizations work to achieve.
 Instead, they overwhelmingly focus on damage control and short-term goals.
 This approach stands no chance of yielding the systemic change needed to reverse the trend of growing corporate dominance.

-We see depressingly little sign of change.
 Patient nurturing of movement-building work remains the exception to the rule among foundations that purport to strengthen democracy and citizen engagement.
-The growing movement to revoke corporate personhood is supported almost entirely from individual contributions.
+The growing movement to revoke corporate personhood is supported almost entirely from contributions by individual (real) people like you.
+Please consider supporting the work of groups like Move to Amend, Free Speech for People and Reclaim Democracy! that devote themselves to this essential movement-building work, rather than short-term projects and results demanded by most foundations.

 ReclaimDemocracy.org focuses on long-term movement-building and systemic change, striving to shift energy and funding from reactive work against individual harms caused by corporations to proactive efforts that seek to revoke corporate power systemically.
 Our ultimate goals involve Constitution-level change.